 - Fort Greene First Sunday in May.
 May have ended.
 [Only rare refloors, neighborhood was built before these floors came in vogue.]

 - Clinton Hill Was biannual in even years, 1st Sunday in May.
 Appears to have ended.
 [Only rare refloors, neighborhood was built before these floors came in vogue.]

 - Park Slope [3rd Sunday in May] [Not a friendly tour.
 Most owners disappear.
-You are prohibited from even asking to take a floor picture]
+You are prohibited from even asking to take a floor picture.]

 - Prospect Lefferts Gardens [was 1st Sunday in June, unless five Sundays in May, then 4th Sunday in May.
 Now second Sunday in May.]
 [The best floors.
 Many from the tour are here.]

 - Victorian Flatbush.
 Now biannual, held in even years.
 [2nd Sunday in June, unless five Sundays in May, then 1st Sunday in June] [The best floors.
 Many from the tour are here.]

 - Crown Heights North [had been early October. website now states Spring 2017] [floors will be good]

 - Prospect Heights [had been biannually in the Fall (2nd or 3rd Sunday in October). last held in 2009] [neighborhood is old for borders]

 Finding House Years

-- Newer houses will have the build date in the Department of Buildings's Building Information System.
-To get their number the easiest is to go to StreetEasy and search on the address.
+- Department of Buildings: Newer houses will have the build date in the DOB's Building Information System.
+Easiest is get it from StreetEasy.
 DOB does provide years for all houses.
 1899 is used for all houses before 1900.
-For 1900 to 1930 the years are near guesses and are not used here.
+For 1900 to 1930 the years are near guesses.
+After this they are good.

 - Researching Year from NYC Property Records:

-- Find Block and Lot.
-Lot numbers weren't in use back then, so you need to also add up from the plat map the distance from the side streets.
+- Find Block and Lot in ACRIS.
+Lot numbers weren't in use back then.
+You need to add up from the Tax Plat Map the distance from the side streets.
 It will usually be the shorter one used.
 Also note the lot size as shown on the map.
 Using Google Streets it might be helpful to have addresses of matching houses built at the same time.